Primal world beliefs: History and antecedent scholarship

-Of the 26 empirically established primals, the most extensively researched are the beliefs that the world is Just and Dangerous.
-Just world belief, related to the just-world hypothesis, is essentially the conviction that the word is a place where people ‘get what they deserve.’
-This belief has been tied to greater gross domestic product and personal life satisfaction, as well as a greater tendency to blame victims for their misfortune; among children it has been linked to less participation in bullying and to higher grades.
+Just-world belief is essentially the conviction that the world is a karmic place where people "get what they deserve".
+This belief, which has been extensively studied by psychologists such as Melvin Lerner since the 1960s, has been tied to greater gross domestic product and personal life satisfaction, as well as a greater tendency to blame victims for their misfortune; among children it has been linked to less participation in bullying and to higher grades.

-Research has tied dangerous world belief (i.e. low endorsement of the primal Safe) to beliefs about vulnerability to disease and the ubiquity of germs, and suggested that it is moderated by ambient darkness.
-Another thread of belief in a dangerous world research has posited a relationship with political conservatism.
+Research has tied dangerous-world belief (or what Clifton and colleagues call low endorsement of the primal Safe) to beliefs about vulnerability to disease and the ubiquity of germs, and suggested that it is moderated by ambient darkness.
+Another thread of research on belief in a dangerous world has posited a relationship with political conservatism.
 Recent studies show that this literature, however, relies on a measure that emphasizes dangers like societal decline and deemphasizes some other types of threat.
-Subsequent research on primals and political ideology, conducted with the new primal world beliefs measure, shows a negligible association between dangerous world belief and conservatism.
+Subsequent research by Clifton and colleagues on primals and political ideology, conducted with the primal world beliefs measure, showed a negligible association between dangerous-world belief and conservatism.

+The psychological study of beliefs has supported significant developments in clinical psychology, including in cognitive behavioral therapy (CBT), a common form of psychotherapy developed in part by Aaron Beck since the 1960s.
+Beck was influenced in part by George Kelly's psychology of personal constructs, published in the 1950s.
+Beck's approach to CBT is based on the proposition that inaccurate and negative beliefs about the self, the future, and the world (what Beck called the cognitive triad) cause and maintain depression and other emotional disorders; when these maladaptive beliefs are corrected through therapy, patients' symptoms may be reduced.
+CBT can be equally efficacious as antidepressant medication for severely depressed patients, and has been shown to reduce rates of relapse/recurrence.

-Another precursor to the primals construct within the world-belief literature is Ronnie Janoff-Bulman's shattered assumptions theory, which proposes that humans hold broad, schematic beliefs about the self and the world (e.g. ‘the world is benevolent’).
-According to this theory, new information and experiences are integrated with these existing schemas -- except in instances of trauma which may “shatter” a person's positive assumptions about the world.
+Another precursor to the primals construct is Ronnie Janoff-Bulman's shattered assumptions theory, published around 1990, which proposes that humans hold broad, schematic beliefs about the self and the world (e.g. "the world is benevolent").
+According to this theory, new information and experiences are integrated with these existing schemas—except in instances of trauma which may "shatter" a person's positive assumptions about the world.
 Though highly influential, this conclusion is complicated by some research showing small effect sizes even in populations that have experienced highly traumatic events.

-The psychological study of beliefs has supported significant developments in clinical practice, including cognitive behavioral therapy (CBT), a common form of talk therapy developed by Dr. Aaron Beck.
-CBT is based on the proposition that inaccurate and negative beliefs about the self, the future, and the world (what Beck called the “cognitive triad”) cause and maintain depression; when these maladaptive beliefs are corrected through therapy, patients’ symptoms may be reduced.
-CBT can be equally efficacious as antidepressant medication for severely depressed patients, and has been shown to reduce rates of relapse /recurrence.

 Identification

-Primal world beliefs were identified through a broad-based empirical effort by a research team at the University of Pennsylvania led by Dr. Jeremy D. W. Clifton from 2014 to 2019.
+Primal world beliefs were identified through a broad-based empirical effort by a research team at the University of Pennsylvania led by Jeremy D. W. Clifton from 2014 to 2019.
 The process began with systematic identification of candidate primals through: